educational REEF Field Survey trips for divers to learn fish and invertebrate

 Guide to the Rockfishes, Thornyheads, and Scorpionfishes of the Northeast

-for REEF's social media Facebook page - approx. 2 posts per day for
+for REEF's social media Facebook page - 1 post per day for outreach,

 design and acquire photos for REEF's NE US and Canada laminated